compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 ^^^^^^^^^^^^^^

-You could skip this step if you are not interested in using AWS IoT core and rely solely on your local storage for messages, but for me AWS IoT is the place I want to persist, through bridging, the messages and topics.
+You could skip this step if you are not interested in using AWS IoT core and rely solely on your local storage for messages, but for me, AWS IoT is the place I want to persist, through bridging the messages and topics.
 This opens up tons of opportunities for future work as well.

 If you do wish to use AWS IoT Core, then you will need to do a few things, most of which are documented in the `AWS Blog Post`_.